G-Houlmann/MAC_Labo2/README.md

 ### Results

-The following graph shows the average precision (AP) at the 11 standard recall values for the 4 analyzers:
+The following graph shows the average precision (AP) at the 11 standard recall levels for the 4 analyzers:

 - WhitespaceAnalyzer
 - StandardAnalyzer